How to fix DNS_PROBE_FINISHED_NXDOMAIN Error in Chrome

 4. Disable VPN and antivirus services

 A firewall or VPN can interfere with browser operation and page loading, causing the domain error.
-To check if this is the source of the problem, disable VPN, antivirus or proxy services and try to open the page again without the DNS_PROBE_FINISHED_NXDOMAIN error.
+To check if this is the source of the problem, disable VPN, antivirus, or proxy services and try to open the page again without the DNS_PROBE_FINISHED_NXDOMAIN error.

-5. Restore Chrome to the initial settings
+5. Restore Chrome to the Default settings

 Nothing solved?
 In that case, restoring Chrome to its default configuration is worth removing any tweaks that might have generated the error.
 Open browser settings, click “Restore and clear,” and select “Restore settings to original defaults”.